Netlify-Moneytronic/my-storyblok-netlify-demo/README.md

-# Storyblok quick starter project
+# Storyblok quick starter project for Netlify

 Welcome to this sample project for Next.js!
 This project serves as a quick starter for integrating Storyblok, a headless CMS, into your web development projects.